 To quote the Microsoft Office help center, "To help protect you from junk e-mail senders, Microsoft Outlook is configured by default to block automatic picture downloads from the Internet."

-You can unblock picture downloads for a single message by clicking on the InfoBar and selecting to Download Pictures.
+You can unblock picture downloads for a single message by clicking on the info bar and selecting Download Pictures.

-You can even specify to unblock all images from a specific domain (like your own, for instance).
+You can also specify to unblock all images from a specific domain (like your own, for instance).
 Here's how: